PcloD/VRTK/DOCUMENTATION.md

  * **Include Headset Offset:** If this is checked then the reported rotation will include the offset of the headset rotation in relation to the play area.
  * **Display On Invalid Location:** If this is checked then the direction indicator will be displayed when the location is invalid.
  * **Use Pointer Color:** If this is checked then the pointer valid/invalid colours will also be used to change the colour of the direction indicator.
+ * **Always Show With Cursor:** If this is checked and the pointer renderer cursor is visible (even if the pointer is not activated) then the pointer direction indicator will be visible.
+If the pointer is activted but the cursor is hidden then the pointer direction indicator will still be visible.

 ### Class Events